Going to Isle of Skye this September 2012. Ill be going in on a Sunday catching a train from Edinburgh to Kyle of

 There's a public bus to Portree, the main town of Skye.
 Think I caught it from the Kyle of Lochalsch.
 The're timed to connect with the trains from Inverness which is a train trip well worth doing since it's one of the railway journeys of the world so even though the buses are few & far between if you're getting a train to Kyle of Lochalsch it doesn't matter.

 However from my limited experience on Skye, much it is really remote so unless you want to be paying for expensive taxis to drop you off in the middle of nowhere & arrange with them for a time to collect you, driving is your only option.
 The roads are quite remote with not the heaviest traffic so it wouldn't be the most difficult driving.
-However you'd need to keep your wits about you not to swerve over to the wrong side of the road. almost 6 years ago
+However you'd need to keep your wits about you not to swerve over to the wrong side of the road. about 6 years ago